 The Road Race tables are compiled from Summer Handicap results, and from results

-ladies' listing.
+of the ladies' listing.
 John Wilson

-at the top of the MV50 table.
+himself comfortably in the lead at the top of the MV50 table.

-continue to top the ladies' vets tables.
+top of the ladies' vets tables.

 Northbrook Road Race Champs 2014